One Water Art Project

 The LOTT Clean Water Alliance is committed to sustainability and STEAM (Science Technology Engineering Art and Math) education.
 We continually look for innovative ways to attract, engage, and empower students with diverse interests and skills.
 We are proud to announce that our “One Water: The Infinite Journey” art and education project won the 2016 Sustainability Award from the Pacific Northwest Clean Water Association.
 The award recognizes projects that showcase sustainable design and offer public education about sustainability in the clean water industry.

-The One Water mural is teaching tool and is incorporated into our education programs and tours.
+The One Water mural is a teaching tool and is incorporated into our education programs and tours.
 It’s also a conversation piece for visitors to the WET Science Center.
-Upon hearing the story of the art piece’s creation, visitors are wowed and able to relate to the messaging in a new way.
-It also made a huge impact on participating students and teachers.
+Upon hearing the story of the art piece’s creation, visitors are able to relate to the messaging in a new way.
+It has had a huge impact on participating students and teachers.
 They continue to bring their family and friends into the WET Science Center to show them what they were a part of.
 This unique combination of art and environmental education has helped reach and motivate a broader audience in our community.
 We hope you’ll come visit and see this amazing piece for yourself.

 Here is a great story about the project by Thurston Talk, and another article featured in Treatment Plant Operator magazine.